obacht-tech/app_development/README.md

 #### Rocket

-Start Rocket using your IDE or using `cargo run`
+Start Rocket using your IDE or using `cargo run`.
 Rust has no live reloading feature.
 If there are any changes to the server cargo has to be restarted.

 #### Svelte